 Dr Sarah Mercer

 Hi!
-I'm Sarah, a Principal Researcher at The Alan Turing Institute, working at the intersection of agents and generative AI.
+I'm Sarah, a Software Engineer (formerly Principal Researcher at The Alan Turing Institute) working at the intersection of generative AI and agent-based systems.

 DALLE-3 generated image of Willowbrook

 Unlike Smallville, the Willowbrook simulation does not maintain a shared representation of the agents’ environment, meaning that the agents’ reality is purely LLM generated (with the exception of the initial character and location descriptions).
 This reality is held within each agent’s memory of what they observed, did and heard.
 As such, any error in the way the LLM is directing the agents is magnified as the simulation progresses and the agents’ memories of such inaccuracies are retained, or even acted upon.
-This gives us a novel way to evaluate the influence different LLM models have on the lives of the Willowbrook residents.
+This provides a novel way to evaluate how different LLMs influence the lives of the Willowbrook residents.

-A few people have asked me what a generative agent actually is, how they are implemented and the frameworks I use.
-I don’t use a framework, as I did not want an additional layer of abstraction between me and the LLM.
-The key to designing a good persona-agent lies in it’s initial biography and it’s memory retention mechanism.
-I expand on this here.
+A common question is how generative agents are implemented and what frameworks are used.
+I don’t use a framework, as I wanted to avoid introducing an additional layer of abstraction between the system and the underlying model.
+The key to designing a good persona-agent lies in its initial biography and its memory retention mechanism.

 Prior to working at the Turing, I was a researcher in Cyber Security.
 The interest garnered by LLMs at the beginning of 2023 obviously had an impact on the cyber security community.
 The paper below, was my attempt to bring some evidenced thinking to the fairly polarised (at the time) debate, given my familiarity of developing LLM based applications and intuition for their strengths and weaknesses.
 Note: Technical readers may prefer the unedited version of the paper, as linked below.